 - Tips & Tricks: Our gay travel guide United States of America >

-Now it’s your turn to plan your EPCOT gaycation!
+Now it’s your turn to plan your Disney EPCOT gaycation!

 Visiting EPCOT is an important part of our Disney schedule.
 So far, we have been able to experience the International Flower & Garden Festival and the International Food & Wine Festival.
 Especially the latter involves sampling many more delicious things at all the EPCOT country pavilions.
 We particularly enjoyed the Indian snacks just around the corner from the Chinese Pavilion.

 Another tip is the Disney Skyliner.
-Above all, it allows all park visitors, to conveniently fly in an Aerial Gondola from EPCOT to the entrance of Disney’s Hollywood Studios.
-For instance, now you don’t have to use the car or buses.
-Let us know if you have any other LGBTQ+ Disney related questions.
-Otherwise there is just one thing left to say.
+Above all, it allows all park visitors to conveniently fly in an Aerial Gondola from EPCOT to the entrance of Disney’s Hollywood Studios.
+Now you don’t have to use a car or bus.
+Let us know if you have any other LGBTQ+ Disney-related questions.
+Otherwise, there is just one thing left to say.
 Have fun with Mickey & Co at the Walt Disney World Resort in Orlando, Florida!

 Karl & Daan.

 Do you like it?
 Pin it!